Les Baux and the old

 Baux

-In the cosy streets of Les Baux
+In the cozy streets of Les Baux.

-On top of the castle looking over the Alpilles
+On top of the castle looking over the Alpilles.

 The shops